 Portions of this guide are incomplete.
-In particular, Section Four will be included as part of this guide, to be completed at a later date.
-Additional revisions and updates to other sections will be ongoing projects of the WSC P.I.
+Additional revisions and updates to these sections will be ongoing projects of the WSC P.I.
 Committee and sent out for review and approval as they are completed.

 Due to the changing nature of public information work, this is an area of service which will need continual updating.
 We look forward to members' input in order to continue presenting the most comprehensive materials possible for use throughout the Fellowship.